 Explanation Of The Code:

-• Inside the program, one float data will be declared & some values will be provided there.
+Inside the program, one float variable will be declared & some values will be provided there.

 Output:

 The output is giving a Compilation Error because we have tried to implement a possible lossy conversion.
-That means, either we tried to convert float to double or tried to convert double to float data type.
+That means, either we tried to convert a float to a double or tried to convert a double to a float data type.
 The rounding errors can be done if both Java float data are used for addition.

 4. Difference In Wrapper Class: